johannesvogt/rabbitpaw/README.md

 Annotation-based message router/filter for RabbitMQ

+Rabbitpaw automates routing or filtering of RabbitMQ topic-messages based on annotations.
+RabbitMQs topic-routing is very performant way of dispatching messages to many different Consumers (see also https://www.rabbitmq.com/blog/2010/09/14/very-fast-and-scalable-topic-routing-part-1/).

-Rabbitpaw simplifies routing or filtering of RabbitMQ topic-messages.
-The routing-key is automatically created based on annotated fields in the Message-Class.
-The RabbitMQ - exchanges, queues and bindings are automatically created based on a `MessageFilter` - object.
+Rabbitpaw creates routing-keys of messages based on annotated fields in the Message-Class.
+The exchanges, queues and bindings are automatically created based on a `MessageFilter` - object.

 Let's say we have a message-class, annotated with the `RoutingField` annotation:
 ```java